general260/hug/HUG.md

 ## Learning

-I enjoy learning from my colleagues and never see them as a competition, we're working towards a common company goal so if you need to correct me, you're literally teaching me and I won't make the mistake again.
+I enjoy learning from my colleagues and never see them as a competition, we're working towards a common company goal so if you need to correct me, you're literally teaching me, and I won't make the mistake again.
 So, thank you!

 ## Tech